-Social Security, with an average monthly benefit for retired workers of $1,354.04 as of October 2016, was never meant to be the sole source of retirement income.
-For many Americans, though, Social Security is the only money they have coming in.
-Add to that the rising levels of indebtedness among older Americans and you have a situation that’s a far cry from the retirement dream of travel and leisure.
+For many Americans, Social Security benefits are the only source of income during their retirement.
+Social Security was never meant to be the sole source of retirement income, though.
+Retired workers average a monthly Social Security benefit of $1,543 as of January 2021 – roughly the equivalent of a minimum-wage job.
+Add the rising debt levels among older Americans and you have a situation that’s a far cry from most people’s’ retirement dream of travel and leisure.

 America’s Retirement Savings Gap

 Think lower-income folks can simply work longer and retire later to make up for their lack of savings?
 Not so fast.
-Americans with lower incomes may be the ones least able to work into their late-60’s and 70’s, either because their work is too physically demanding or their employers won’t want to keep them on.
-It’s a good idea even for white-collar workers to not necessarily count on working later as a substitute for retirement planning.
+Americans with lower incomes may be the ones least able to work into their late 60s and 70s, either because their work is too physically demanding or their employers won’t want to keep them on.
+It’s a good idea even for white-collar workers not to count on working later as a substitute for retirement planning.

 Where You Stand

 Experts generally think of retirement savings as an end goal with a series of mileposts along the way.
-Some say that you should have saved the equivalent of one year’s salary by the time you hit 30, but saving more certainly won’t hurt.
+Some say that you should have saved the equivalent of one year’s salary by the time you hit 30.
+Saving more certainly won’t hurt, though.

-Conventional wisdom has been that saving between 10 and 15 percent of your salary each year will get you on your way to a comfortable retirement so long as you choose a low-fee investment vehicle that consistently earns inflation-beating returns.
-Talking to an expert (like a financial advisor) can help you set and meet your specific retirement goal.
+Conventional wisdom has been that saving between 10 and 15% of your salary each year will get you on your way to a comfortable retirement so long as you choose a low-fee investment vehicle that consistently earns inflation-beating returns.
+Talking to an expert can help you set and execute a retirement plan.

 So why don’t Americans’ average retirement savings match up to what experts say we should have?
 There are two very good reasons.
 One is that our brains have a hard time giving up present reward for future reward, especially when that future is decades away.
 Saving is tough.
-We can’t picture ourselves choosing between food and prescription drugs in our old age but we can picture what we’d do with our paychecks in the here and now.
+We can’t picture ourselves choosing between food and prescription drugs in our old age.
+However, we can visualize what we’d do with our paychecks in the here and now.

-The other reason that Americans fall short when it comes to retirement savings is that many of us don’t make enough to both save for retirement and have the life we want.
+The other reason for the retirement savings shortfall is if you don’t earn enough to save for retirement.
 Juggling necessary expenses, student loan payments, childcare and all the rest can leave us with nothing left for an IRA.

-When it comes to average retirement savings statistics in America, the picture is generally pretty bleak.
-Average just isn’t good enough.
-Even above-average savings might not be enough to let you maintain your lifestyle in retirement.
+When it comes to average retirement savings statistics in America, the picture is fairly grim.
+That means that keeping up with the Joneses in this respect just isn’t enough.
+Even above-average savings and a healthy Social Security benefit might not be enough to let you maintain your lifestyle in retirement.

 Photo credit: © iStock/jpa1999, © iStock/Vernon Wiley, © iStock/Squaredpixels